 Avoid drug-food interaction: Care of Patient after BMT.

 Avoid grapefruit (Chakotra) with the medicine cyclosporine (the most important medicine for transplant), which can affect cyclosporine levels in your blood.
+This anti-rejection is prescribed for patients with allogenic bone marrow transplant and requires proper monitoring during its course.

 Consult your doctor: